PiggyAwesome/useless/README.md

-Yo mamma is so fat were in her right now
+Yo mamma is so fat her blood type is Ragu